Euclid: Forecast constraints on consistency tests of the $\Lambda$CDM model: Forecast results

 \subsection{Results from the \lltb mocks}

-Finally, we now present in \Cref{fig:mockLTBGAEuclid} the results of the GA and PA, for the \Euclid-only \lltb mocks and in \Cref{fig:mockLTBGAall} for all mock data (\Euclid + DESI).
-This particular case is even more interesting, as all the tests present large deviations compared to the simple \lcdm case, due to the void profile used.
+Finally, we now present in \Cref{fig:mockLTBGAEuclid} the results of the GA and PA for the \Euclid-only \lltb mocks and in \Cref{fig:mockLTBGAall} for all mock data (\Euclid + DESI).
+This particular case is even more interesting, as all the tests present large deviations compared to the simple \lcdm case.
+This is due to the void profile we used.
 Specifically, when compared to the corresponding plots for the \lcdm mocks, the \lltb mocks exhibit large deviations from a constant value at small redshifts, due to the shape of the void profile, in particular in the cases of $\mathrm{Om}_\mathrm{H}(z)$, $r_0(z)$, $\mathcal{O}_\mathrm{m}(z)$ and $\mathcal{O}_\mathrm{K}(z)$.

-As can be seen in \Cref{fig:mockLTBGAEuclid} in the case of the \Euclid-only BAO data, the PA, given by \Cref{eq:CPL}, is not flexible enough to reproduce the fiducial model, see for example the top left panel of \Cref{fig:mockLTBGAEuclid} for the $\mathrm{Om}_\mathrm{H}(z)$ reconstruction or the $\mathrm{Om}_\mathrm{dL}(z)$ and $\mathrm{Om}_\mathrm{dA}(z)$ tests in the second row.
-The latter actually give very large values of the matter density, something which would be a smoking gun for the presence of voids.
-In the case of the $\mathcal{O}_{\rm K}(z)$ test the GA is much closer to the fiducial model, compared to the PA, while for the $r_0(z)$ test, again the deviation is partly due to fixing the value of the baryon density, as before.
+\Cref{fig:mockLTBGAEuclid} shows that in the case of the \Euclid-only BAO data, the PA given by \Cref{eq:CPL} is not flexible enough to reproduce the fiducial model; see, for example, the top left panel of \Cref{fig:mockLTBGAEuclid} for the $\mathrm{Om}_\mathrm{H}(z)$ reconstruction or the $\mathrm{Om}_\mathrm{dL}(z)$ and $\mathrm{Om}_\mathrm{dA}(z)$ tests in the second row.
+The latter actually give very high values of the matter density.
+This would be a smoking gun for the presence of voids.
+In the case of the $\mathcal{O}_{\rm K}(z)$ test, the GA is much closer to the fiducial model than to the PA, while for the $r_0(z)$ test, the deviation is again partly due to fixing the value of the baryon density, as before.
 When we also include the DESI BAO data, the reconstructions of \Cref{fig:mockLTBGAall} clearly highlight the ability of our approach to fully harness the power of the null tests of \Cref{sec:tests}.